The essential first timer’s guide to Frankfurt

-Planning you’re first ever trip to Frankfurt?
+Planning your first ever trip to Frankfurt?
 Well, you’ve chosen a mighty fine part of Germany to visit, so congratulations there.
-I had my first visit to Frankfurt recently and was blown away by the contrast in old and new.
-One minute you’re overlooking a bustling business district, walking between skyscrapers and the next you’re on cobble-stone streets, looking at historic buildings and feeling as though you’ve stepped back in time.
-It’s a magical place that offers a wealth of history, fun and fantastic food all waiting to be discovered by you!
+I had my first visit to Frankfurt a few years back and was blown away by the contrast between old and new.
+One minute you’re overlooking a bustling business district, walking between skyscrapers, and the next you’re on cobblestone streets, looking at historic buildings and feeling as though you’ve stepped back in time.
+It’s a magical place that offers a wealth of history, fun and fantastic food all waiting to be discovered by you.
 To help you make the most of your Frankfurt experience, here’s my guide on everything you need to know for your first visit.

 How to get there

-I found myself in Frankfurt by flying from Singapore to Düsseldorf with Singapore Airlines, which you can read about here.
-I spent a few days exploring Düsseldorf and Cologne, then we drove to Frankfurt.
+I found myself in Frankfurt after flying from Singapore to Düsseldorf with Singapore Airlines, spending a few days exploring Düsseldorf and Cologne, then driving south to Frankfurt.
 The drive was actually really easy and very fun, a great way to see the country properly and feel like you’re having an adventure.
 If you can do the same, I’d recommend it.
-Otherwise, you can also fly from Singapore to Frankfurt with Singapore Airlines.
-Just a friendly reminder also that budget airlines like Scoot offer great rates from Australia to Singapore, I can sometimes scoop up flights with them for as little as $120AU one-way from Gold Coast to Singapore.
+Otherwise, you can also fly from Singapore to Frankfurt with Singapore Airlines or Lufthansa.
+Just a friendly reminder also that budget airlines like Scoot and AirAsia offer great rates from Australia to Singapore.
+I can sometimes scoop up flights with them for as little as $150 one-way from Gold Coast to Singapore, making Frankfurt surprisingly accessible.

 The best time to visit